Colonial Navy captured its first conference championship over the weekend

 Two-Time All-American from Hobart to Lead Colonials' Transition to Varsity Status

-John Pearce is the first-ever head coach of the Colonials' sailing program, which will be elevated from club to varsity status beginning in 2012-13.
-Coach Pearce most recently spent three seasons from 2007-10 as co-head coach of the Dartmouth University varsity sailing team.
+Prior to coming to GW, Coach Pearce spent three seasons from 2007-10 as co-head coach of the Dartmouth University varsity sailing team.

 In his three years at Dartmouth, Coach Pearce led the Big Green to two appearances at the Inter-Collegiate Sailing Association (ICSA) National Championships, including an eighth place finish at the 2009 Women's National Championship.
 During Coach Pearce's tenure, Dartmouth's women's sailing team peaked at No. 7 in Sailing World's varsity rankings, while the Big Green's co-ed team reached No.16 in the nation.